eed3si9n/eed3si9n.com/original/dependency-resolution-semantics.md

 #### Coursier's latest-wins semantics

 Before we get into the dependency resolution semantics of Coursier, a quick note about how to pronounce the stuff.
-It's kind of like [KO-ugh-si-eh][pronounce].
+It's kind of like [COURSE-yeah][pronounce] according to [Alex](https://twitter.com/alxarchambault/status/1156109836033171456).

 Cool thing about Coursier is that there's a [version reconciliation][coursier1] page in the documentation that talks about the dependency resolution semantics.